aleshaleksey/fansys23/06-abilities.md

 **Original state**: A character cannot make offhand attacks unless they have "Multi-attack I" or better.
 A character with "Multi-attack I" or better can make a single offhand attack (regardless of "Multi-attack" level) with a light weapon, but takes a -4 penalty to the attack roll.

+**Special**:
-**Special**: You can make no more offhand attacks than you made main attacks on a turn.
+- You can make no more offhand attacks than you made main attacks on a turn.
+- "Offhand fighting II" allows a character to add the shield bonus of a second blade to their HiT for a total of +2.

 **Prerequisite table**: This ability can be taken multiple times, each time you get an extra offhand attack.
 |Number of offhand attacks|Prerequisite|Ability name|